 Take the example of Selphili Kumar, a 25-year-old mother.
 In a government hospital in Ambikapur, she shivered alone on a dirty cot, waiting for the doctor to treat her two-day-old son, who had been sick and weak since birth.
 There was intense pressure in her abdomen and sudden chills racking her body, but all she could think about was money.

 Her husband, a labourer with a monthly income of about Rs3,500, had paid Rs1,000 to get to the hospital from her village of Kailashpur, Rs600 to order her post-cesarian medicine from the pharmacy (that the hospital claimed they didn’t have on hand), and Rs1,500 for her baby’s treatment.
 Wrapping her purple sweater tightly around her, her breaths short and shallow, Kumar worried that staying in the hospital longer would only rack up the bill further—a bill that, legally, shouldn’t have existed.

-“They’re not even taking care of me here, just the baby,” she said.“You come to such a big hospital and expect it to be free?”
+“They’re not even taking care of me here, just the baby,” she said.

 Her experience isn’t unusual for working-class women attempting to navigate healthcare in Chhattisgarh, according to Sulakshana Nandi, an activist and researcher with Jan Swasthya Abhiyan (People’s Health Movement), who has looked extensively at the patient’s experience with government insurance plans.

 Women are given incentives of around Rs700 to deliver their children in a hospital, and community health workers, called mitanins, are given incentives to bring them in.
 But crowded government hospitals often add extra charges to the bills, knowing that many of the parents are illiterate and unaware of their insurance policies.